chakrit/sider/README.markdown

 Both the client and the clients pool can be plugged into an IoC by using the respective `IRedisClient` and `IClientsPool` interface respectively.

-You can also fine-tune buffer sizes and timeouts to your liking by passing a `RedisSettings` instance like so:
+You can also fine-tune buffer sizes to your liking by passing a `RedisSettings` instance like so:

     var settings = new RedisSettings(
     host: "192.168.192.111",
-    socketPollingInterval: 10000, // as per timeout value in redis.conf
+    port: 6379,
+    autoReconnectOnIdle: false,   // if no idle client disconnection
     readBufferSize: 256,          // optimize for small reads
-    writeBufferSize: 8192);       // optimize for heavy writes
+    writeBufferSize: 65536);       // optimize for heavy writes

     var pool = new ThreadwisePool(settings);
     var client = pool.GetClient();

     // or, pass directly to client
     client = new RedisClient(settings);

 ...

 # License